zoome0215/predictBO/README.md

 Backtest can be done using `tensorflow/backtest.py`.
 Just run it and it should output how much you have profitted if you traded in whatever years you specified.

+**The key to the success is a corrrect Qthresh value! right now it is 1.45, but if you train further you might want to increase it!**

 ## Trying it on demotrade

 You can run `demotrade_tf.py` to test the AI on the real trading website (it is a demo trade from high-low Australia).